Chaplaincy

 The Thought for the Week and Tutorial programme builds community through the themes of Personal and Social Responsibility and Planning for the Future.

-These themes provide opportunities to reflect on Catholic social teaching, ways to promote the common good.
+These themes provide opportunities to reflect on Catholic Social Teaching, ways to promote the common good.
 Thought for the Week is a prayer that is designed to provide a point for reflection as well as educating in terms of gospel themes.

 The core RE programme teaches students how to develop the knowledge, understanding and skills to think spiritually, ethically and theologically.
 It is a formal qualification which is assessed through portfolio work.
 It helps students to develop and be able to articulate their own faith positions and to reflect critically on the ultimate questions of life.
 It enables student to explore and respect different faith traditions within contemporary society and develop the skills required to engage in critical examination of and reflect upon religious belief and practice in our culture.